What Women Should Know About Topical Spironolactone

 Spironolactone is a diuretic, therefore the medication flushes out excess water.
 Reducing fluid retention within the body can result in weight loss.
 But this weight loss is not the same as healthy weight loss using diet and exercise and may not be sustainable.

-How can I get topical spironolactone from Happy Head?
+How can I place an order from Happy Head?

 The topical spironolactone dosage is as follows: